Battle of Flers–Courcelette: German

 On 28 August, General Erich von Falkenhayn, the Chief of the General Staff of Oberste Heeresleitung (OHL, supreme army command), simplified the German command structure on the Western Front by establishing two army groups.
 Heeresgruppe Kronprinz Rupprecht controlled the 6th Army, 1st Army, 2nd Army and 7th Army, from Lille to the boundary of Heeresgruppe Deutscher Kronprinz, from south of the Somme battlefield to beyond Verdun.
 Armeegruppe Gallwitz-Somme was dissolved and General Max von Gallwitz reverted to the command of the 2nd Army.
-The emergency in Russia caused by the Brusilov Offensive, the entry of Romania into the war and French counter-attacks at the Verdun, put further strain on the German army.
+The emergency in Russia caused by the Brusilov Offensive, the entry of Romania into the war and French counter-attacks at Verdun, put further strain on the German army.
 Falkenhayn was sacked from the OHL on 28 August and replaced by Hindenburg and Ludendorff.
-The "Third OHL" ordered an end to attacks at Verdun and the despatch of troops to Romania and the Somme front.
+The Third OHL ordered an end to attacks at Verdun and despatched troop reinforcements to Romania and the Somme front.

 Tactical developments

 Flers is a village 9 mi north-east of Albert, 4 mi south of Bapaume, to the east of Martinpuich, west of Lesbœufs and to the north-east of Delville Wood.
 The village is on the D 197 from Longueval to Ligny Thilloy.
 In 1916, the village was defended by the Switch Line, Flers Trench on the western outskirts, Flea Trench and Box and Cox were behind the village in front of Gird Trench and Gueudecourt.
 Courcelette is near the D 929 Albert–Bapaume road, 7 mi north-east of Albert, to the north-east of Pozières and south-west of Le Sars.

 Since 1 July, the BEF GHQ tactical instructions issued on 8 May had been added to but without a general tactical revision.
 Attention had been drawn to matters which had been neglected in the heat of battle, such as the importance of infantry skirmish lines being followed by small columns, captured ground being mopped up, avoiding the tendency to rely on hand-grenades (bombs) at the expense of the rifle, consolidation of captured ground, the benefit of machine-gun fire from the rear, the use of Lewis guns on the flanks and in outposts and the value of Stokes mortars for close-support.
 The wearing-out battles since late July and events elsewhere, led to a belief that the big Allied attack planned for mid-September would have more than local effect.

 A general relief of the German divisions on the Somme was completed in late August; the British assessment of the number of German divisions available as reinforcements was increased to eight.
 GHQ Intelligence considered a German division on the British front was worn-out after 4 1/2 days and that German divisions had to spend an average of twenty days in the line before relief.
 Of six more German divisions moved to the Somme by 28 August, only two had been known to be in reserve, the other four having been moved from quiet sectors without warning.